abogdanova/SwarmGE/README.md

 *__NOTE__ that in PonyGE2 the total number of generations refers to the number of generations over which evolution occurs, __NOT__ including initialisation.
 Thus, specifying 50 generations will mean 50 generations will be evolved.
 Since the initialised generation will be Generation 0, the total number of individuals evaluated across an entire evolutionary run will by __population x (generations + 1)__.*

-##Individual Size

-There are a number of parameters for controlling the size and various aspects of individuals.

-###Linear Genome Parameters

-There are a number of aspects to a linear genome:

-1. the individual codons that make up that genome,
-2. the total length of the genome, and
-3. the number of times the mapping process will wrap across the genome.

-####Codon Size

-Each codon in a genome is an integer value.
-When generating a codon to represent a production choice, a random integer value is chosen that represents that correct production choice.
-The maximum value a codon can take is set by default at 10000.
-This value can be changed with the flag:

-    --codon_size [INT]

-or by setting the parameter `CODON_SIZE` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum value a codon can take.

-####Genome Length Limits

-The total length of a genome is a global parameter that is often used for controlling genetic bloat.
-If left unchecked, it is possible for the evolutionary process in GE to generated extremely long genomes if variable length linear crossover operators are used.
-As such, provision is made in PonyGE2 for a global length limit for genomes.
-If specified, this limit will prevent crossover from generating individuals whose genomes violate this length limit.
-The default value is set to `None`, i.e. there is no length limit on linear genomes by default.
-This limit can be specified with the flag:

-     --max_genome_length [INT]

-or by setting the parameter `MAX_GENOME_LENGTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum length a genome can take.

-####Wrapping

-TODO: Explain wrapping here.
-Cite wrapping paper.

-###Derivation Tree Parameters

 #Initialisation
 --------------